pekkachiu/discord-eat-bot/README.md

-# Discord Hood Hunter Bot
+# Discord Food Hunter Bot

 ## Overview
 A Discord bot for food discovery that integrates Google Places search, optional LLM-driven suggestions, and USDA nutrition lookups.
 It helps users find nearby spots, get quick recommendations, and enrich results with nutrition info when available.